Custom eLearning Solutions

 Example:

 When standard operating procedures are updated, the system automatically generates new quiz questions on topics such as material segregation and placarding.
-Subject‑matter experts review and approve the questions before they are published for each site, and the quizzes use randomised images to prevent memorisation.
+Subject‑matter experts review and approve the questions before they are published for each site, and the quizzes use randomized images to prevent memorisation.

 Automated Grading and Evaluation